EyasuTeshome/shifttracker/interview-prep/update-your-github-profile-page-based-on-feedback.md

 ### Project requirements

 - [Make sure that your GitHub profile meets every requirement of the GitHub rubric](https://docs.google.com/document/d/1A1x6Vqm6rmChKkb3T3IXBWRNyygTZ2oiHCPZq4IrXT4/edit).
 If you have followed the [GitHub curriculum](https://github.com/microverseinc/curriculum-professional-skills/blob/main/becoming-a-remote-professional/create-the-first-draft-of-a-professional-looking-github-profile-page.md), it should do so automatically.
 - Make sure that you have addressed **each and every piece of feedback your project reviewer has given you.** Do not skim their feedback; read it aloud carefully to ensure that you don't miss suggestions.
 If you skip over too much feedback, your project reviewer may return the project to you as invalid, and you will need to revise it and resubmit it again.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.

 ### **Submission instructions**

 - Carefully review **all feedback** given to you by your project reviewer.
 - Implement **each piece of feedback**, ensuring that you have not accidentally skipped over anything.
 If you skip over a piece of feedback on purpose, include an explanation in the submissions form below.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.
 - Run all text on your GitHub profile (including project descriptions, personal README text, and your bio) through a spellcheck and grammar check tool before you submit it, **even if you did so previously**; it is very common to accidentally introduce new errors when making edits/changes to a piece of text.

 ### Submit your project